-Senior Female Athlete Award
+Senior Female Athlete Award - Awarded at Graduation

 This award is given to a female athlete who has excelled in athletics.
 The coaches vote upon the award.
 The award is based on leadership, athletic ability, and cooperation, involvement in sports, dependability, and attitude.